 The Executive Administration structure is comprised of the Board of Trustees, the President, and the President’s Cabinet.
-The President’s Cabinet includes the school’s president, provost, acting chief operating officer, chief financial officer, director for development, dean of students, faculty president, and the chair of the strategic planning committee.
+The President’s Cabinet includes the school’s president, provost, chief operating officer, chief financial officer, executive dean of A.W.
+Tozer Theological Seminary, dean of advancement, dean of students, and faculty president.

 The office of Academic Affairs is comprised of the provost, the deans, directors, department chairs, and faculty of each program (Undergraduate Studies, Adult Studies, Graduate and Professional Studies, the Betty M. Dean School of Nursing and A.W.
 Tozer Theological Seminary), Institutional Research and Assessment, the Center for Excellence in Learning Technology (CELT), the Registrar’s Office, and Library Services.